3x3 basketball: From the streets to an Olympic debut - know all about it

 In 2010, the 3x3 game even made its global competitive debut at the Youth Olympic Games in Singapore.

-Just a decade after featuring at the Youth Olympics, 3x3 basketball is poised to make its bow in the senior event - for both men and women - at Tokyo 2020 next year.
+Just a decade after featuring at the Youth Olympics, 3x3 basketball made its bow in the senior event - for both men and women - at the Tokyo 2020 Summer Games.

 Here’s everything you need to know about the latest Olympic sport.